 Aaron and his sons are ordained as priests in chapter 8 of Leviticus.

 See also, for a different look at some of these same ideas: http://www.wildolive.co.uk/baptism.htm This site is, apparently, produced by lay people, just as my site is.
 In this blog page the author makes the claim that John the Baptist was the true high priest and that the baptism of Jesus was an ordination.
 But he does not mention Melchizedek.
 I saw nothing that ‘alarmed’ me.
 But I did not scrutinize that site.
 The ideas here are interesting, but, I think, faulty because the Psalms and Hebrews discuss Jesus in terms of Melchizedek.
+I mention this simply to let my readers know that there are a variety of viewpoints; don’t take any site, including mine, to be “infallible”.

 Please leave a comment to let me know if you find this interesting or useful.
 And now we go to Part Four.